hoodchris/agentic-ai-ucreq2/draft-agentic-ai-usecases-requirements.md

 for each use case.
 Agent identity and authentication mechanisms are further discussed in [KLRC].

-Agent identity information considered to be sensitive, particularly in multi-domain deployments.
+Agent identity information is considered to be sensitive, particularly in multi-domain deployments.
 Use of persistent identifiers across sessions and domains can enable tracking and correlation of agent activity.
 Implementations need to consider mechanisms such as